 Daryl Hall wrote this for his collaborator/girlfriend Sara Allen.
-Her sister, Janna Allen, co-wrote their hit "Kiss On My List."
-Janna died of leukemia in 1993. (thanks, Charles - Charlotte, NC)
+Her sister, Janna Allen, co-wrote their hit "Kiss On My List

-The album's cover photo by Mick Jagger's makeup designer Pierre LaRoche, a glitzy shot of Hall and Oates in heavy makeup captured the eye.
-John Oates explained in Nick Tosches' biography Dangerous Dances
+The album's cover photo by Mick Jagger's makeup designer Pierre LaRoche is a glitzy shot of Hall and Oates in heavy makeup.
+John Oates talked about the eye-catching image in Nick Tosches' biography Dangerous Dances

 David Bowie said that LaRoche was the best makeup artist he ever worked with.

-In 2009 country singer Jimmy Wayne recorded an updated version of this song with Hall and Oates.
-Wayne got his first record deal because of this tune after then-Dreamworks executive Scott Borchetta heard him sing it and it has been part of his concert repertoire ever since.
+In 2009, the country singer Jimmy Wayne recorded an updated version of this song with Hall & Oates.
+Wayne got his first record deal because of this tune after the Dreamworks executive Scott Borchetta heard him sing it, and it has been part of his concert repertoire ever since.
 Wayne said in publicity materials: "Over 13 years ago, I picked a Hall & Oates Greatest Hits CD out of a bargain box that sat outside the department store in the old Gaston Mall in Gastonia, North Carolina.
 I listened to the CD on my way home and I heard 'Sara Smile' for the first time.
-I began singing this song long before I knew how to play it on guitar and I just felt like it was as if the song was written for me."
+I began singing this song long before I knew how to play it on guitar, and I just felt like it was as if the song was written for me."

-The Jimmy Wayne updated version was Hall and Oates debut on the Hot Country Songs chart.
+The Jimmy Wayne updated version was Hall & Oates' debut on the Hot Country Songs chart.

 Chris Bond produced this track with Hall & Oates.
 According to Scott Edwards, who played bass on this song, much of its success is attributable to Bond.
 Says Edwards: "Chris Bond was the real impetus behind 'Sara Smile,' 'Rich Girl,' 'She's Gone' for Hall & Oates.
 But he was never given the accolades he deserved.
 He's the one in my mind that was really responsible for their success.
 They may have written the lyrics and the chords and all that, but Chris was the one who figured out the production and the projection of it.
 He was a really good arranger and he wrote out note for note.
 He knew exactly how long he wanted you to let a note ring, how to hit it, how to release it.
 He was a good guitar player, but he played all the instruments.
 So he was one person who really could write out everything and it would be great."
 (Here's our full Scott Edwards interview